 FHLBank Topeka's mission is to partner with our members to make a difference in communities throughout Colorado, Kansas, Nebraska and Oklahoma.
-Here are four examples of our partnerships in action.
+Here are some examples of our partnerships in action.

 Affordable Housing Program Grant